 Still though, the mark both the Charger Daytona and Superbird left on the automotive world is far-reaching.
 They’re two of the most easily identifiable musclecars ever made and have spawned countless homage builds and tribute cars.

 These names have remained in the public lexicon as well, largely due to continued appearances in showrooms.
-While Plymouth never re-used the Superbird nameplate, Dodge has revived “Daytona” several times over the decades.
-Most recently, it’s made appearances as a trim level to denote special tire-shredding editions of the LX/LD-era Chargers.
+While Plymouth never re-used the Superbird nameplate, Dodge has revived “Daytona” several times over the decades, including appearances on LX/LD-era Chargers.

 In the end, when you combine the cars’ short production runs and poor sales, you get two extremely rare and valuable models that are highly coveted by collectors.
 Heck, even original pieces like the wings and nose cones can command a hefty premium on the used parts market.